jakobzhao/geog371/labs/lab01/readme.md

 ```
 >**Note:** This resume template is from [http://www.jasonfilley.com/resumeinmarkdown.html](http://www.jasonfilley.com/resumeinmarkdown.html).

 3\.
 In fact, you can use any text editor to generate Markdown files.
-If you do not have `Typora` at hand, you can use `Webstorm` as well.
-To enable `Webstorm` to recognize the markdown syntax, you will need to install a plugin named `Markdown Navigator`.
-To do that, open `Webstorm`, on the top menu, navigate through `File->Settings...`.
-In the popped up window, click `Plugins` tab, and then click the `Browse Repositories` on the bottom left of the window.
-In the newly popped-up window, search "markdown navigator" in the search box, as a result, the plugin "Markdown Navigator" will be found out.
-Then, you will need to install this plugin by pressing the green button `install`.
-Once installed, you might want to restart `WebStorm` to activate this change.
+If you do not have `Atom` at hand, you can use `Notepad` as well.
 Please let the instructor know if you meet any difficulty in installing this plugin.

 ### 3.3 Upload files to GitHub